St Kilda, Victoria: Seaside playground

-St Kilda had become a favoured location for Melbourne's wealthier Jewish community in the 19th century, which continued through the interwar years.
-The community grew markedly just before and after World War II, with refugees from war-torn European, and developed an Orthodox community along with the existing Reformed one, opening new synagogues and schools.
-They settled in apartments in St Kilda, East St Kilda and Elwood, and Acland Street.
-Cafe Scheherazade on Acland Street was established in the 1950s, and served up borscht and latkes for decades, becoming an icon for this community.
-By the 1980s, the Jewish centre of Melbourne had moved eastward to more affluent Caulfield.
-Scheherazade moved to Caulfield in 2008.
+St Kilda had been a favoured location for Melbourne's wealthier Jewish community in the 19th century, mostly from Britain or Germany, which continued through the interwar years; this included the large houses and estates east of St Kilda Road and into what is now East St Kilda.
+The community grew markedly just before and after World War II with refugees from war-torn European countries, who found the many apartments familiar and affordable.
+An Orthodox community developed along with the existing Reformed one, opening new synagogues and schools.
+Cafe Scheherazade on Acland Street was established in the 1950s, and served up eastern European borscht and latkes for decades, becoming an icon for this community.
+By the 1980s, the Jewish centre of Melbourne had moved eastward to the more suburban East St Kilda and Caulfield.
+Scheherazade moved to Caulfield in 2008, with very little Jewish presence in St Kilda remaining.